 Gifted classrooms will be provided with district-adopted texts and instructional materials for the appropriate instructional level of the gifted student.
 Teachers may supplement district-adopted texts with appropriate supplemental instructional material geared to the ability level of the student.
-The Innovative Learning Department will provide guidance regarding the choice of supplemental materials.
-Schools are encouraged to utilize curriculum recommendations from the Innovative Learning Department in gifted classrooms.
+The Exceptional Student Education Department can provide guidance regarding the choice of supplemental materials.
+Schools are encouraged to utilize curriculum recommendations from the Exceptional Student Education Department in gifted classrooms.
 It is the responsibility of the principal and teachers to ensure that all supplemental materials are appropriate and address the learning objectives for each student.
 Regardless of instructional materials used, the teacher is responsible for ensuring that all gifted students achieve the appropriate grade-level Florida Standards.